"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing: Encoded Rules and Reasoning Logic

 \section{Encoded Rules and Reasoning Logic}

-In this section, we present the encoded "derivative" rules for the GPL-3.0 and Llama 2 licenses in Turtle format, followed by a snippet of the reasoning logic employed for license determination and rights granting analysis in Notation3.
+In this section, we present the one encoded "derivative" rule for the GPL-3.0 license in Turtle format, followed by a snippet of the reasoning logic employed for license determination and rights granting analysis in Notation3.